How to Know Your Gotra: Find by Surname, Kundli or Date of Birth

 3. How to Find Out Gotra by Date of Birth

 If you don't have your Kundli, you can use Vedic astrology to find a link.
-Specifically, you can learn how to find gotra and nakshatra.
+Specifically, you can learn how to find your Gotra and Nakshatra.

 According to Vedic texts, every Nakshatra (Birth Star) is associated with a specific Rishi.
 By knowing your date and time of birth, you can find your Nakshatra, which gives a strong clue about your spiritual lineage.